About the Assistant Speaker

 Congressman Luján represents his diverse district by participating in a variety of Caucuses, including the Congressional Hispanic Caucus and the Native American Caucus.
 He serves as co-chair of the bipartisan National Labs Caucus and the Congressional Cleanup Caucus.
 Luján is a founding member of the Tech Transfer Caucus, which works to move technological innovations from New Mexico’s national labs and universities into the marketplace.

 In 2013, Congressman Luján was appointed to the House Democratic Leadership as a Chief Deputy Whip.
 In the 114th Congress, Luján served as Chair of the Democratic Congressional Campaign Committee and was elected by his colleagues to again serve in this role for the 115th Congress.
+He currently serves as the Assistant Speaker in the 116th Congress.

 Prior to his election to the U.S. House of Representatives, Congressman Luján served as the Chairman of the New Mexico Public Regulation Commission.
 As a Commissioner, he worked with his colleagues to develop a renewable portfolio standard to increase clean energy production by New Mexico utilities.
 He also advocated for first responders, working to overhaul the New Mexico Fire Fund so that all distributions from the fund would go to improving fire services in New Mexico.